Sagging productivity behind slow U.S. wage gains, Fed study finds

-Prospects may be dim for American workers looking for wage gains in the years ahead, according to Cleveland Federal Reserve research that finds that gains partly hinge on U.S. productivity and labour's share of income, both of which have been dropping.
+* Gold touches three-week low as safe-haven demand ebbs (Updates with U.S. market open, changes byline, dateline; previous LONDON)

-Economists at the Cleveland Fed conclude that these longer-term changes in the U.S. economy, which have picked up over the last decade, played a role in the slow real wage growth since the 2007-2009 recession.
+April 9 Prospects may be dim for American workers looking for wage gains in the years ahead, according to Cleveland Federal Reserve research that finds that gains partly hinge on U.S. productivity and labor's share of income, both of which have been dropping.

 In a puzzle for Fed policymakers looking to raise interest rates this year, average real U.S. earnings rose only 1.2 percent in 2014 even while unemployment fell sharply and while the economy added more than 3 million jobs.
 Fed Chair Janet Yellen has said policymakers are watching wages and other factors as they decide when to tighten monetary policy.